JasonAbba/MiniWebsite/README.md

 # MiniWebsite
-This the website I made which based on the Motercycle brand Royal Enfield for a college assignment.
+This the website I made which is based on the Motercycle brand Royal Enfield for a college assignment.